-7.5.4.1.
 In-stream works conducted or authorized by the District of Sooke under the guidance of a Qualified Environmental Professional, and which have been approved by the appropriate provincial and federal bodies with respect to installation of public utilities and emergency infrastructure, sewer and water lines, stream enhancement, pipeline crossings, roads and road crossings, foot bridges, bank repairs, stormwater outfalls, and fish and wildlife habitat restoration.

-- Provide an assessment report prepared by an appropriate Qualified Environmental Professional (QEP) that determines the appropriate Streamside Protection and Enhancement Area (SPEA) for the proposed development.
+- i.
+Provide an assessment report prepared by an appropriate Qualified Environmental Professional (QEP) that determines the appropriate Streamside Protection and Enhancement Area (SPEA) for the proposed development.
 The assessment report will include: - Evidence of the professional's qualifications and good standing within their professional association including experience in shoreline restoration; - Information regarding streams, fish habitat, riparian vegetation and other ecosystem conditions. - Identification of natural features, functions and conditions that support fish life processes, along with potential impacts of the proposed development, mitigation options and design alternatives. - The appropriate setback distance for buildings, structures and uses. - Confirmation, through a survey by a certified BC Land Surveyor, of the top of the stream bank in relation to the property lines and existing and proposed development. - Additional consideration of the cumulative impacts of development along the entire length of the stream or wetland - A Stormwater Management Plan, complete with recommendations for implementation that address water quality, water quantity, stormwater discharge (impervious surfaces), erosion control, so as to minimize impacts on fish, fish and wildlife habitat, and physical riparian functions.
 Conditions and requirements respecting implementation of the Stormwater Management Plan will be specified in a development permit. - A plan for the management of sediment during construction showing how the methods identified will protect stream, wetland, and any associated drainages from sediment, erosion and runoff impacts that may result from construction or land clearing activities.
 Conditions and requirements respecting implementation of the sediment management proposal may be specified in a development permit. - ii.
 Prevent encroachment into the SPEA.
 Minimum setbacks specified in the zoning bylaw for buildings, structures and uses may be varied in accordance with the recommendations of a QEP to prevent encroachment into a SPEA, especially where such a variance allows for the development of the remainder of the lot.
-However, a variance in this DPA cannot alter the use or density of the site prior to any dedication of a SPEA.